trifectatechfoundation/trifectatech-website/content/blog/Support the call for memory safety incentives in European cybersecurity policies.md

 tags=["announcement"]
 +++

-In light of the upcoming Cyber Resilience Act in Europe, which mandates a secure-by-design development process, we call on organisations and individuals to sign our statement "Improving Europe's cybersecurity posture through memory safety".
+**With the upcoming Cyber Resilience Act in Europe, mandating a secure-by-design development process, we urge organisations and individuals to support our statement "Improving Europe's cybersecurity posture through memory safety".**

 <!-- more -->

-Input for this statement comes from industry experts at Siemens Mobility, Sovereign Tech Agency, Tweede golf, OpenSSF, the Linux Foundation, the Rust Foundation, and national cybersecurity committees.
+The statement is a joint effort by secure-by-design experts at leading organizations, including Siemens Mobility, Sovereign Tech Agency, OpenSSF, the Linux Foundation, the Rust Foundation, and national cybersecurity committees.

+See the [How to show support](#how-to-show-support) section to add your name to the call.

 Executive summary: